pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 (3) **Percent Error** = 100 * (Reference minus Model) / Reference

-(Under each location, except provinces together, graph 6 shows the ercent Error by all calendar days and all updates)
+(Under each location, except provinces together, graph 6 shows the Percent Error by all calendar days and all updates)

 .